daniellesloan/studyGroup/Reprothon2021/Misc_resources/Tutorial_easy_Reprothon2021.md

 <img src="../images/copy_paste_stack_r.png" style="max-width:100%;">
 </p>
 <br>

 In this example, the code provided in the answer was missing the function to load the package used.
-Add the code to load the appropriate package with functions `require()` or `library()`.
+Add the code required to load the appropriate package with functions `require()` or `library()`.

-In other cases you might have to install new packages before you can proceed to reproduce the example.
+In other cases you might have to install new packages before you can reproduce the example.

 <br>

 <p align=centre>